JJ07-ops/Udemy-System-Verilog-2/Assignment-A11/README.md

-Assignment agenda: Modify the TB Code to Send Only 1'bx Values for All Transactions.
+<p align="left"> Assignment agenda: Modify the TB Code to Send Only 1'bx Values for All Transactions. </p>